andyst-dev/libft-42/README.md

 - `Makefile` — builds the `libft.a` static library

 ## Mandatory part
+The mandatory part covers the core utility functions used throughout the project.

 ### Character checks and conversions
 - `ft_isalpha` — checks whether a character is alphabetic